- 6 min

 These are just some methods to duplicate WordPress pages.
 Which of them you pick depends on how frequently you need to copy posts or pages in your work.
 If you do this just occasionally, copying code manually will probably do.
 More often?
 Install a plugin.
 A lot?
 Add a function to the functions.php file.

-Looking for a reliable WordPress development agency for your next project?
+Looking for a reliable WordPress development agency for your next project or MVP landing page?
 The PSD2HTML team has unrivaled expertise in building sites based on this popular platform.
 We can customize your existing theme and functionality or build a solution from the ground up.

 Let’s get in touch!

 WordPress Multisite vs Single Site: Unveiling the Truth about the Controversial WP Feature

 Top 3 WordPress Backup Plugins to Ensure Your Website Data Safety